While the notorious serial killer Ted Bundy has fascinated the minds of Americans for decades, what do we know about his

 According to Rule’s book The Stranger Beside Me, Bundy bungled the effort on his first try and had to rephrase his intentions differently the second time around.

-Acting as his own defense attorney, Bundy inevitably called Boone to take the witness stand.
+Boone, meanwhile, made sure to contact a notary public to witness this second attempt and stamp their marriage license beforehand.
+Acting as his own defense attorney, Bundy called Boone to take the witness stand on Feb.
+9, 1980.
 When asked to describe him, Boone classified him as “kind, warm and patient.”

 “I’ve never seen anything in Ted that indicates any destructiveness towards any other people,” she said.
 “He’s a large part of my life.
 He is vital to me.”

 Bundy then asked Carole Ann, on the stand in the midst of his murder trial, to marry him.
 She agreed though the transaction wasn’t legitimate until Bundy added, “I do hereby marry you” and the pair had officially formed a union of marriage.

 At this point, Bundy had already been sentenced to death for the sorority murders and was about to rack up another death sentence for the murder of Kimberly Leach.
 This trial did result in Bundy’s third death sentence and he would spend the next nine years on death row.